-The PPC405EP evaluation board kit includes a serial port interface cable for connecting the board's serial port 1 to a terminal or terminal emulator running on the host.
+The PPC405GP design kit includes a serial port interface cable for connecting the board's serial port 1 to a terminal or terminal emulator running on the host.
+The Sun version of the kit also contains a male-to-male adapter to support this connection.

 An Ethernet crossover cable is provided in the kit to support direct Ethernet communication with the host system.
-Standard 10BaseT/100BaseTX RJ45 Ethernet connectors are provided on the evaluation board.
+A standard 10BaseT/100BaseTX RJ45 Ethernet connector is provided on the reference board.
 The Ethernet crossover cable is for direct connection to a single host and cannot be used with a hub or a building's Ethernet network.
 The crossover cable is only supported for 10Mb/s operation - for 100Mb/s a hub (not supplied) should be used.

-A power supply line cord is also provided with the PPC405EP evaluation board kit.
+A power supply line cord is also provided with the PPC405GP design kit.